Porto Series 2025

 Snapshots of the museum 2021-22

+The work in this series is informed by multiple objects in The National Museum of Scotland, Edinburgh.
+I’ve always had a lot of interest in museum collections generally; how objects are chosen and grouped and, perhaps, what is left out.
+Its particularly interesting how by being in this context, objects that were previously insignificant are given a new status or value.
+Their new function is to be a part of the museum narrative; snapshots of particular times, places, cultures and contexts.
 I was looking at the taxidermy collection with a particular focus on the extinct or endangered species (mostly birds).
 Previous work has also explored these collections and I carried out a lot of research into taxidermy a few years ago.
 I often go back to subject material and reinterpret it; my creative process is often circular.
 Taxidermy is of course a complex and controversial subject; and I think its purpose now is to educate about aspects of social history (attitudes to animals in the 1800s compared to now for example).
 These animals are long gone, but they offer a physical reminder of humans’ need to dominate and manipulate other species.
-In a way, this work is related to some of my previous pieces in that it is about commemoration, nostalgia and the language of the vessel.
 The vessel forms are a loose interpretation of a variety of objects – including antique lightbulbs, perfume bottles and glass vials and tiny decorated snuff boxes, and have been developed into familiar vessel forms: vases, bottles and lidded boxes.
-There is a long history of the vessel as a familiar object that is used to communicate a particular story, topic or reflect every day culture, and I see my work fitting into this context.

 Contained Flora project 2020-21

 This project began with the subject of formal and botanic gardens; and an interest in the structuring and ordering of nature and collecting and classifying the organic.
 As lockdown restrictions came into place early on in the project, the photographs/sketches/notes gathered in early 2020 in the Royal Botanic Gardens took on more significance as a snapshot of those moments, pinning down specific visits and seasons.
 I also began to draw my own house plants during prolonged stays at home, focusing on this almost miniature world away from the outside.
 The repetition of drawing became important, as a way to move the project forward and as a way to distract from the bigger issues.
 Ironically the original interest was in how we try to contain and control the organic, and yet we became the ones contained whilst the gardens continued to grow.
 Most of my drawings concentrated on the closeup of leaves, rather than as I originally anticipated of the wider garden space, and often those fallen and layered on the ground.
+Photos by A. Clark.

 Various series of work reflecting trips within mainland Europe; and museum taxidermy display.